Overview

 All free study is subject to funding confirmation.
 Proof of residency status is required.
 Programme entry criteria may apply.
 Eligibility for student allowances or student loans may vary.
 Contact Studylink for more information.

-All fees are approximate only, in New Zealand Dollars (including GST), and exclude the Compulsory Student Services Fee (CSSF) levy.
-Unless otherwise stated, the fees shown are for domestic students only.
+Prices are in New Zealand Dollars including GST, and are for domestic students only, unless otherwise stated.
 For programmes longer than one academic year in duration, the fees quoted are for the first year.
 Final study costs depends on a number of factors including the courses you select to study.
+All fees and study costs are subject to confirmation, including zero fees courses.

 Courses and programmes may be cancelled, postponed or have their content or configuration changed from time to time (including during the academic year) at the discretion of NorthTec.
 See our full Terms and conditions.